 This article reviews the top 10 best hotels at or near Los Angeles International Airport.
-LAX recently spent $14 billion USD in improvements to the airport and the surrounding hotels have also largely been improved and updated.
+LAX recently spent $14 billion USD in improvements to the airport, and the surrounding hotels have also largely been improved and updated.
 There are, in fact, a massive 8,000 hotel rooms around LAX.
-While all these airport hotels are convenient for the airport, they are also close enough to Beverly Hills, Santa Monica and other Southland attractions to be used as a base.
-They often come in cheaper to similar downtown accommodations so offer a feasible alternative and a better deal than Downtown hotels.
+While all these airport hotels are convenient for the airport, they are also close enough to Beverly Hills, Santa Monica, and other Southland attractions to be used as a base.
+They often come in cheaper than similar downtown accommodations, offering a feasible alternative and a better deal than Downtown hotels.

 The advantage of booking into one of these hotels, beyond the price, is that most offer a club lounge if you book a club room or are a high tier member of that hotel loyalty scheme, which will limit your expenditure on food and drinks.
 Breakfast, in particular, will always be included if you book a room with club lounge access.

 These hotels are also super convenient for the airport, so easy to get to when your plane lands.
 Most offer a 24-hour shuttle, a van with the hotel label on, driving round and round, and taking guests to and from the airport terminal.
 Some of these hotel shuttles are more regular than others.
-Regularity is usually dictated by the grade of the hotel.
+The grade of the hotel usually dictates the frequency.
 From our experience, the Hyatt Regency shuttle is one of the most regular.
-Some of the hotels are so close to the terminal building that you can actually walk to the terminal or the hotel on foot.
-You can also easily access public transport from LAX which means this is a convenient starting point and base for a vacation.
+Some hotels are so close to the terminal building that you can actually walk to the terminal or the hotel on foot.
+You can also easily access public transport from LAX, which means this is a convenient starting point and base for a vacation.

-The disadvantage of these hotels is that they are quite far from the action at night and although some of the airport hotel bars are quite happening, most of the time you will have to Uber or taxi into the center to appreciate the Los Angeles nightlife.
+The disadvantage of these hotels is that they are quite far from the action at night, and although some of the airport hotel bars are quite happening, most of the time you will have to Uber or taxi into the center to appreciate the Los Angeles nightlife.
 Another disadvantage is that the views from these hotels can be rather bleak and industrial.
-Some rooms overlook the airport tarmac which is quite fun as you can watch planes take off and land, but rooms that are lower down or pointing in the wrong direction have a much bleaker and more industrial outlook which can be depressing.
+Some rooms overlook the airport tarmac, which is quite fun as you can watch planes takeoff and land, but rooms that are lower down or pointing in the wrong direction have a much bleaker and more industrial outlook which can be depressing.
 In addition, you can’t walk anywhere nice.
-You will be stuck at the hotel no matter which LAX hotel you choose, with the exception of the Ritz Carlton which is close but not actually at the airport.
+You will be stuck at the hotel no matter which LAX hotel you choose, except for the Ritz-Carlton, which is close but not actually at the airport.
 The only way in and out of LAX is by car.

 1. Ritz-Carlton, Marina del Rey